TRICARE and VA Dual Eligibility

 When leaving active duty, Service members may be entitled to or eligible for benefits offered by TRICARE and Department of Veterans Affairs (VA), depending on whether the Service member retires or separates.
 If retiring, the Service member is eligible for TRICARE as a military retiree and may also be eligible for certain VA benefits.
 Service members who separate due to a service-connected disease or disability may be eligible for VA benefits and certain TRICARE benefits.

-Retired Army National Guardsmen may be eligible for both TRICARE and VA benefits.
+Retired Army National Guard Service members may be eligible for both TRICARE and VA benefits.
 This means that health care may be covered by TRICARE and/or VA benefits.
 For most health care needs, TRICARE may be the main source of coverage.
 Most VA facilities are TRICARE network providers.

 If eligible, TRICARE provides coverage even if treatment is received through VA for the same medical condition in a previous episode of care.
 However, TRICARE will not duplicate payments made by VA or authorized to be made by VA.
 The rules and costs of whichever benefit is used will apply.